 We Need Energy

 Bodybuilders and athletes have real lives, too.
 Despite what people seem to believe, they don’t sit around lifting weights all day.
 They have families, children, jobs, and hobbies outside of bodybuilding and sports.
 Like everyone else, these individuals face the everyday stresses of life that can leave them feeling fatigued.
 However, competitive bodybuilding requires dedication.
 It requires daily workouts, pushing yourself the limit, and finding another ounce of strength when you gave it all you had an hour ago.
-We take steroids because we need the energy it takes to keep pushing ourselves forward toward our goals.
+We take because we need the energy it takes to keep pushing ourselves forward toward our goals.

 We Want to Fit In

 Most people don’t wake up one day thinking to themselves, “I want to look like Arnold Schwarzenegger circa 1975.”
 For many people, the decision to bulk and add mass happens over time and partially due to pressure from peers at the gym.
 Often, those who are new to the fitness lifestyle find their bodies transforming quite easily and naturally at first.
 Then, they reach that plateau and things slow down.
-Why do we take steroids?
+Why do we take?
 Sometimes, it’s because we look around at our peers and realize they’re much bigger and stronger than we are, and we want that for ourselves.
 We don’t want to be the smallest or weakest guys at the gym.
 More than anything, we want to hold our own against the big guys and prove ourselves.

 We Want to be Happy with Ourselves

-People often assume that the reasons why we take steroids are narcissistic in nature.
+People often assume that the reasons why we take are narcissistic in nature.
 They think that bodybuilders want to be mean jerks who beat everybody up just because they can.
 That’s not the case at all.
 When you go to the store and buy a pair of jeans, you want to look your best.
 You might try on three or four pairs until you are satisfied with your appearance.
 For a bodybuilder, appearance is about muscle instead of jeans.

-They use steroids because they want to be bigger, leaner, and more symetrical and vascular.
+They use because they want to be bigger, leaner, and more symetrical and vascular.
 They want the pleasure of enjoying the person they see staring back at them in the mirror.
-Anabolic steroids are not about being big, bad, and mean.
+They are not about being big, bad, and mean.
 They are about obtaining the body shape and weight that an athlete or bodybuilder wants in order to feel happy with him or herself.
-Just like a Hollywood actor has risky, invasive surgery to enhance her chest or modify his nose, the reasons why we take steroids are clear – we want to change the way we look and feel, both physically and emotionally.
+Just like a Hollywood actor has risky, invasive surgery to enhance her chest or modify his nose, the reasons why we take are clear – we want to change the way we look and feel, both physically and emotionally.